Create responsive tabs inside your posts, pages or custom post content by adding simple shortcodes inside the post editor.

-Incorrectly formed shortcodes If you copied & pasted in the Tabby Responsive Tabs shortcodes from a web page showing an example usage rather than directly typing them into the page, it is possible that there may be invisible or invalid characters in the shortcode text.
+Incorrectly formed shortcodes If you copied & pasted in the Tabby Responsive Tabs shortcodes from a web page showing an example usage rather than directly typing them into the page, it is possible that there may be invisible or invalid characters in the shortcode text, or the shortcodes are enclosed within code tags.
 Correct this by deleting the shortcodes and type them directly instead.

 Plugin or theme conflicts To troubleshoot whether you have a plugin or theme conflicting with the Tabby Responsive Tabs plugin, switch to a default theme such as Twenty-Thirteen.
 If the plugin starts working correctly at that point, you know that the theme needs to be investigated.